opral/monorepo/inlang/source-code/plugins/i18next/README.md

 }
 ```

-# IDE-extension usage
+# Install the Inlang VS Code extension to supercharge your i18n workflow

 The plugin automatically informs the [IDE extension](https://inlang.com/marketplace/app.inlang.ideExtension) how to extract keys and namespaces from your code in order to display inline annotations.
+A quick run through of the most important features can be found [here (loom)](https://www.loom.com/share/68bc13eceb454a8fa69a7cfec5569b8a).
+Install: [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=inlang.vs-code-extension).

 ## In-code usage